fastify/ajv-compiler/README.md

 #### Generate and save the compiled schemas

 Fastify helps you to generate the validation schemas functions and it is your choice to save them where you want.
-To accomplish this, you must use a new compiler: `@fastify/ajv-compiler/standalone`.
+To accomplish this, you must use a new compiler: `StandaloneValidator`.

 You must provide 2 parameters to this compiler: